nikhilindikuzha1/nikhilindikuzha1/README.md

 ## Deliverables
 - A deployable Spark Application written in Python.
-- A separate `ETL_README.md` file with a brief explanation of the approach, data exploration and assumptions/considerations.
+- A separate `ETL_README.md` file with a brief explanation of the approach, data exploration, assumptions/considerations and instructions on how to run the application.
 - CSV output dataset from Task 2.

 ## Requirements